kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 For example, if the original resource request is `1` and the original limit is `2`, then after VPA calculates a new resource request of `10`, the new limit will be updated to `20`.
 In other words, the 1:2 ratio is preserved at all times.

 If the user wants to modify the request-to-limit ratio, they must update the Deployment object directly.
 Since the `resources.requests` and `resources.limits` fields are immutable, this results in the termination and recreation of the existing Pods.
-The intent of this proposal is to preserve the existing behavior: when the ratio changes on a running workload, the new ratio applies immediately.

 #### Proposed feature behavior